reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

 ## Defining a Route with Splitter-Aggregator Enterprise Integration Pattern

-Let us now look at a route where we will use a Enterprise Integration Pattern.
+Let us now look at a route where we will use an Enterprise Integration Pattern.

 Camel provides implementations for many of the [Enterprise Integration Patterns](https://www.enterpriseintegrationpatterns.com/patterns/messaging/toc.html) from the [book](https://www.amazon.com/o/asin/0321200683/ref=nosim/enterpriseint-20) by Gregor Hohpe and Bobby Woolf.
 We will use the `Splitter` and `Aggregator` integration patterns in our example.

 We can split a single message into multiple fragments with the [Splitter](https://www.enterpriseintegrationpatterns.com/patterns/messaging/Sequencer.html) and process them individually.
 After that, we can use the [Aggregator](https://www.enterpriseintegrationpatterns.com/patterns/messaging/Aggregator.html) to combine those individual fragments into a single message.

 ### Selecting the Enterprise Integration Pattern (EIP)
-Before trying to build our own integration logic, we should look for the integration pattern most appropriate for fulfilling our use case.
+Before trying to build our integration logic, we should look for the integration pattern most appropriate for fulfilling our use case.

 Let us see an example of defining a route with the Splitter and Aggregate integration patterns.
 Here we will consider a hypothetical scenario of building a REST API for an E-Commerce application for processing an order placed by a customer.
 We will expect our order processing API to perform the following steps: